wendy-wm-wu/leetcode/README.md

 Horizontal scaling divides the load amongst many similar resources (can be done infinitely, with little incremental cost).
 Vertical scaling increases the power of a single resource (can be done only to a finite limit, and often at greater cost).

+### What is a cookie?

+#### Background
+- key-value pairs
+- sent with every HTTP request
+- the primary way to get around HTTP's stateless nature
+- scoped by subdomain
+- can be set to expire

+#### How is it used?
+- Remembering stateful information, e.g. items in a shopping cart or previously entered items in a form field
+- Implementing sessions.
+For example, an encrypted session id can be stored in the cookie.
+- Generally, storing any client-specific data
+- User tracking across sites

+#### Tips/Gotchas
+- They only store up to around 4KB
+- You can encrypt them but it's safer to just use them to store an id, keyed to fetch teh full user info, server-side
+- You can relax the scoping to just the domain to share cookies between subdomains, this is one way to get a poor man's SSO(todo)
+- Setting them to never expire is often a security risk
+- Since they're sent with every request, they can require bandwidth
+	- Can fix this by putting static assets on a separate subdomain or domain